Best Mercer County Community Colleges (2026)

 There are 3 community colleges serving 8,480 students in Mercer County, NJ.

-What is community college acceptance rate in Mercer County, NJ?
+What is the community college acceptance rate in Mercer County, NJ?

 The average community college acceptance rate in New Jersey is 76% (compared to national acceptance rates).

-How diverse are community college in Mercer County, NJ?
+How diverse are community colleges in Mercer County, NJ?

 Community colleges in Mercer County, NJ have approximately 68% minority enrollment, with the majority being Hispanic and Black.